-Amazon had an epic year in 2020 — as of the third quarter, sales were up 37% year over year, CNN reported.
-That’s because amid the pandemic, many shoppers turned to Amazon to get their everyday essentials delivered right to their doors rather than facing in-store shopping and the associated health risks.
-And while it’s still acceptable — and safe — to continue to shop for essentials on Amazon this year, you may be wanting to cut back on all of the impulsive “add to cart” purchases that you may not really need.
+While it’s still acceptable — and safe — to continue to shop for essentials on Amazon in 2023, you may be wanting to cut back on all of the impulsive “add to cart” purchases that you may not really need.

 “Shoppers often overlook that there are multiple buying options for a particular product sold on Amazon from a variety of third-party sellers, and the site doesn’t automatically list the cheapest option,” Woroch said.
 “It requires a bit of digging to find the least expensive product price on Amazon, but there are tools that can help you.
 Just download Cently to your browser and their Amazon Best Price feature will automatically alert you if there is a cheaper buying option from an alternative reputable seller for the same item on Amazon.”

-Retailers like Target and Walmart now offer free curbside pick up or free delivery with a minimum order amount, so it may be just as convenient to order from them, and they may have the same item you want for cheaper than Amazon.
+Retailers like Target and Walmart now offer free curbside pickup or free delivery with a minimum order amount, so it might be just as convenient to order from them, and they might have the same item you want for cheaper than Amazon.
 In addition, you might be getting unnecessary automatic deliveries.

-“When you set up the subscribe and save, it’s set up on auto-delivery and most people don’t manage the frequency for their deliveries or end up setting up auto-delivery on items they really don’t need, which ends up being a waste of money in the long-run,” Woroch continued.
+“When you set up the subscribe and save, it’s set up on auto delivery,” Woroch said, “and most people don’t manage the frequency for their deliveries or end up setting up auto delivery on items they really don’t need, which ends up being a waste of money in the long run.”

 More From GOBankingRates